morgankenyon/WabbyLang/README.md

 ## Current Examples

-Right now I have basic mathematical operations compiling into wasm.
+Currently I have basic mathematical operations and function calling working.
 For the examples below, I'm converting the compiled wasm to wat for visual purposes.
 But the output of the compiler is wasm byte code.

 ### Adding